billbudge/Diagrammar/README.md

 Circuit elements for built-in operations can be combined to form useful expressions.
 Input and Output pins are used to specify imports and exports, assign labels, and connect common imports.

-Note that there is fan-out but no fan-in in the graph.
-Each circuit element is conceptually a function.
 In the diagram below, we are creating:
 1. An increment-by-1 function.
 2. A decrement-by-1 function.
 3. A binary minimum out of the less-than relational operator and the trinary conditional operator.